 To learn more about talking to your kids about money, read Viewpoints at Fidelity.com: 5 ways to teach your kids about money.

 3. Save for their higher education

-Remember that higher education, such as college or trade school, can be incredibly expensive and seems to come quicker than we think it will.
+Remember that higher education, such as college or trade school, can be incredibly expensive and seems to come quicker than we think.
 It's never too early or too late to start saving.

-A 529 savings plan is an option that can help you do this.
-If you can, try to make small monthly contributions, or even automate your contributions.
+An option that can help is a 529 savings plan.
+If you can, try to make small monthly contributions, or automate your contributions.
 Another idea is to ask relatives to make contributions toward your kids' education plan instead of giving toys at holidays or birthdays.
-Or if your kids decide to work before college, you could also offer them some sort of matching program.
+If your kids decide to work before college, you could also offer them some sort of matching program.
 For example, for every 50 cents they contribute, you will match with a dollar.